zzachw/llemr/README.md

     <img src="images/dataset.png" width="100%">
 </p>

-The **MIMIC-Instr** dataset will be hosted on [PhysioNet](https://physionet.org/).
-However, due to a temporary pause in the publication of datasets containing U.S. patient information—including those derived from the MIMIC database—we are currently awaiting further updates from PhysioNet.

-In the meantime, to request access to the full dataset, please contact Zhenbang Wu at zw12@illinois.edu and include your CITI training report.
-We aim to respond within three business days.
+The **MIMIC-Instr** dataset is hosted on [PhysioNet](https://physionet.org/content/mimic-iv-ext-instr/1.0.0/).
 A sample dataset generated from the [MIMIC-IV Demo](https://physionet.org/content/mimic-iv-demo/2.2/) database is available in the `sample_data` directory.
+Please feel free to contact Zhenbang Wu at zw12@illinois.edu if you have any questions.

 ## Model Download